Skip to main content

 Groups?arrayThe name (friendly name, not ARN) of the group to attach the policy to.
 This parameter allows (through its [regex pattern](https://docs.aws.amazon.com/http://wikipedia.org/wiki/regex)) a string of characters consisting of upper and lowercase alphanumeric characters with no spaces.
 You can also include any of the following characters: _+=,.@-

 Roles?arrayThe name (friendly name, not ARN) of the role to attach the policy to.
 This parameter allows (per its [regex pattern](https://docs.aws.amazon.com/http://wikipedia.org/wiki/regex)) a string of characters consisting of upper and lowercase alphanumeric characters with no spaces.
-You can also include any of the following characters: _+=,.@- If an external policy (such as AWS::IAM::Policy or AWS::IAM::ManagedPolicy) has a Ref to a role and if a resource (such as AWS::ECS::Service) also has a Ref to t
+You can also include any of the following characters: _+=,.@- If an external policy (such as AWS::IAM::Policy or AWS::IAM::ManagedPolicy) has a Ref to a role and if a resource (such as AWS::ECS::Service) also has a Ref to the same role, add a DependsOn attribute to the resource to make the resource depend on the external policy.
+This dependency ensures that the role's policy is available throughout the resource's lifecycle.
+For example, when you delete a stack with an AWS::ECS::Service resource, the DependsOn attribute ensures that CFN deletes the AWS::ECS::Service resource before deleting its role's policy.

 Users?arrayThe name (friendly name, not ARN) of the IAM user to attach the policy to.
 This parameter allows (through its [regex pattern](https://docs.aws.amazon.com/http://wikipedia.org/wiki/regex)) a string of characters consisting of upper and lowercase alphanumeric characters with no spaces.
 You can also include any of the following characters: _+=,.@-